(Published at rajeshsetty.com on December 21, 2010)

 RS: What inspired you to write this eBook?

-DB: Rajesh, there is a lot of emphasis is our culture to fit in.
-Even as a kid, if you try to do something which is out of ordinary or lets say EXTRA ordinary, chances are you will be told “This is not how it works” OR “You can never do this” OR “Let someone else figure this out”.
+DB: Rajesh, there are a lot of emphases is our culture to fit in.
+Even as a kid, if you try to do something which is out of ordinary or let’s say EXTRAordinary, chances are you will be told “This is not how it works” OR “You can never do this” OR “Let someone else figure this out”.
 Also, for most of us, rich means material wealth.
 Our society has evolved to measure success as a function of our financial status.
 I am not saying making money is bad.
-Don’t get me wrong – being rich is definitely helpful.
-Money gives you freedom to work on what you want and with whom you want.
+Don’t get me wrong – being rich is helpful.
+Money gives you the freedom to work on what you want and with whom you want.
 It is really good if you don’t have to think about money.